patrickhag/coa-challenge/README.md

-## Repo description
+## COA TAKE-HOME CHALLENGE

 ### Overview

-This repo consist of an interactive image gallery using HTML, CSS, and JavaScript.
-It includes basic styling and interactive features.
+This repo consist of a project of an interactive image gallery using HTML, CSS, and JavaScript as well other two coding challenges.
+The project includes basic styling and interactive features.
+While coding challenges are just vanilla Javascript codes.
 Due to browser-specific behavior, you may notice that hover interactions might not respond on small screens when using Google Chrome.
 For a better experience, I recommended to use Mozilla Firefox for testing hover and opacity feature on small screens.

 ### Project Structure